hashicorp/nomad/website/source/guides/acl.html.markdown

  * **ACL Policies**.
 No permissions are granted by default, making Nomad a default-deny or whitelist system.
 Policies allow a set of capabilities or actions to be granted or whitelisted.
 For example, a "readonly" policy might only grant the ability to list and inspect running jobs, but not to submit new ones.

  * **ACL Tokens**.
 Requests to Nomad are authenticated by using bearer token.
 Each ACL token has a public Accessor ID which is used to name a token, and a Secret ID which is used to make requests to Nomad.
 The Secret ID is provided using a request header (`X-Nomad-Token`) and is used to authenticate the caller.
-Token are either `management` or `client` types.
+Tokens are either `management` or `client` types.
 The `management` tokens are effectively "root" in the system, and can perform any operation.
 The `client` tokens are associated with one or more ACL policies which grant specific capabilities.

  * **Capabilities**.
 Capabilties are the set of actions that can be performed.
 This includes listing jobs, submitting jobs, querying nodes, etc. A `management` token is granted all capabilities, while `client` tokens are granted specific capabilties via ACL Policies.
 The full set of capabilities is discussed below in the rule specifications.